pearlkrishn/lumen-log-rotate/README.md

 `$app->register(Pearl\LumenLogRotate\LogRotateServiceProvider::class);`

-## Custom settings(Env setting):
+## Custom Options:

 - To specify the number of log files we should be keeping.
+Default value is 5.

   LOG_MAXFILE=3